I do a limited number of presentations per school year. Booking early is recommended.

 UPDATE: I am only booking local school visits in New York and New Jersey for the rest of 2018/2019.
 But, good news!
 If you’re in other states, you get first dibs at next school year!

-Jumbie Defense Classes (all ages) Learn all about jumbies, Caribbean fairy tale characters, in an interactive lesson that involves role-playing and dress-up.
+Jumbie Defense Classes (Grades 2+) Learn all about jumbies, Caribbean fairy tale characters, in an interactive lesson that involves role-playing and dress-up.
 Great Social Studies multicultural activity that’s fun for all ages.

 Features: Role play with props